 I entertained the idea of breaking 2.22.00.
 That being said, holding two, back-to-back 1.11.00 half-marathons while still a 1.14 half marathoner was daunting.

 Have you felt the same way?

-I have since dropped my current half marathon best to 1.07.06 but it has taken a lot of work, some failures along the way.
+I have since dropped my current half marathon best to 1.07.06.
+Yes, it has taken a lot of work and some failures along the way.
 Your confidence will grow the more you seek out knowledge that will help get you results.

-There was a saying that one of my favorite motivational speakers, Jim Rohn, stated years ago.
-He said, ‘People would do better if they knew better’.
+Jim Rohn, stated years ago, ‘People would do better if they knew better'.

-I gave a speech to the Clarksville Running Club last week and I brought up race pace training and how it was vital for breakthrough racing.
+I gave a speech to the Clarksville Running Club last week discussing race pace training.
+In addition, how it was vital for breakthrough racing.

 He went on to tell me all the half marathon training plans he followed called for too much easy running.

-What I tried to convey in my speech was simply to race at a specific pace you have in mind, practicing that pace and extending the distance you train at that pace will dramatically increase your chance for success.
+So, practicing that pace and extending the distance train at that pace will dramatically increase your chance for success.

 I didn't see enough of that around and is the reason I created the sub 2 hour half marathon manifesto.